 Organisations may overlook less obvious interested parties or struggle to accurately capture their often-complex requirements.

-Audit Technique:
+Audit Technique

-Review documentation (e.g., stakeholder registers, legal agreements), conduct interviews with management and staff, and examine meeting minutes.
+Review documentation (e.g., stakeholder registers, legal agreements), conduct interviews with management and staff, and examine meeting minutes. - Check Internal and External Issues were recorded

 Ensure that both internal (e.g., culture, resources, knowledge) and external (e.g., legal, technological, market) issues relevant to the ISMS have been considered.